West Virginia (WV) lease form

 Revun generates a West Virginia-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: West Virginia Code Chapter 37-6A (Residential Landlord-Tenant Act) and Chapter 37-6 (Landlord and Tenant).
+Governing statute: West Virginia Code Chapter 37, Articles 6 and 6A (Landlord and Tenant).
 Confirm current requirements or consult an attorney before finalizing a lease.

 West Virginia lease FAQ